srisreedhar/Sphoorthi-FreeSummerClasses-2025/ClassNotes.md

 ### CSV Module

 csv - comma seperated values : file format
     - all the values are coma seperated
     - all the values are in string format

 csv module - standard library

-Opening a csv file
+-Opening a csv file
-Reading a csv
+-Reading a csv
     - reading it as a dictionary
-writing a csv
+-writing a csv

-with - context manager
+**with - context manager**
        used for file operations
        using with we can open-operate-close a file using with will create a code block and helps us organize all our file related operations